tttontann/Portfolio_Batch06/README.md

 I am interesting in Data Analyst and taking a bootcamp with [Datarockie](https://datarockie.com/).
 In this 4 months bootcamp, we've learned about skills for Data Analyst/Scienist.
-These are my project :
+These are things I've learned and my project :

 1. Spreadsheet
 2. SQL